 Vitamin D Deficiency

 When the body does not have sufficient Vitamin D to maintain a normal calcium level, there can also be an elevation in the PTH level.
 This is usually a small elevation in the PTH level.
 However this comes about because the calcium level is low for a prolonged period and the parathyroid glands respond by producing PTH to a level above normal.
 This is different than primary hyperparathyroidism because the calcium level is below normal or in the low normal range.
-It is never normal to have a normal or high normal calcium and elevated PTH.
+It is never normal to have a normal or high normal calcium and elevated PTH at the same time and this is not caused by Vitamin D deficiency.

 Secondary hyperparathyroidism can also cause an elevated PTH level.
 This usually occurs from chronic kidney disease where Vitamin D is not effectively converted to its active form by the kidneys.
 This form of Vitamin D deficiency can result in low calcium levels and secondary hyperparathyroidism.
 The parathyroid hormone levels in this condition can be very high and frequently are over 100 when the upper limit of normal is 65.